laravel/docs/billing.md

         'checkout' => $checkout,
     ]);

-<a name="usage-reporting"></a>
+<a name="reporting-usage"></a>
-#### Usage Reporting
+#### Reporting Usage

-For metered plans we do not define any quantities.
-The quantity value for your metered subscription will be `null`.
-Instead we report usage to Stripe based on the resources used by your customer.
-To report usage to Stripe you can make use of the `reportUsage` method on a subscription:
+As your customer uses your application, you will report their usage to Stripe so that they can be billed accurately.
+To increment the usage of a metered subscription, you may use the `reportUsage` method:

     $user = User::find(1);

     $user->subscription('default')->reportUsage();

-By default a usage quantity of 1 is passed.
-Or you can pass a specific number:
+By default, a "usage quantity" of 1 is added to the billing period.
+Alternatively, you may pass a specific amount of "usage" to add to the customer's usage for the billing period:

     $user = User::find(1);

     $user->subscription('default')->reportUsage(15);

-If you're using multiple plans on a single subscription you'll need to use the `reportUsageFor` method to specify the metered price you want to report usage for:
+If your application offers multiple plans on a single subscription, you will need to use the `reportUsageFor` method to specify the metered plan / price you want to report usage for:

     $user = User::find(1);

     $user->subscription('default')->reportUsageFor('price_metered', 15);

-Sometimes you'd need to update usage which you reported before.
-To do this you can pass the specific timestamp or a `DateTimeInterface` instance as the second parameter for `reportUsage`:
+Sometimes, you may need to update usage which you have previously reported.
+To accomplish this, you may pass a timestamp or a `DateTimeInterface` instance as the second parameter to `reportUsage`.
+When doing so, Stripe will update the usage that was reported at that given time.
+You can continue to update previous usage records as the given date and time is still within the current billing period:

     $user = User::find(1);

     $user->subscription('default')->reportUsage(5, $timestamp);

-This will update the usage that was reported at that exact time.
-You can update previous usage records as long as the current billing period isn't over yet.

 <a name="retrieving-usage-records"></a>
 #### Retrieving Usage Records

-In order to display past usage you may use the `usageRecords` method on a subscription to retrieve previous reported usage records:
+To retrieve a customer's past usage, you may use a subscription instance's `usageRecords` method:

     $user = User::find(1);

     $usageRecords = $user->subscription('default')->usageRecords();

-If you're working with multiple plans on a single subscription you can use the `usageRecordsFor` method to specify the metered price you want to return usage records for:
+If your application offers multiple plans on a single subscription, you may use the `usageRecordsFor` method to specify the metered plan / price that you wish to retrieve usage records for:

     $user = User::find(1);

     $usageRecords = $user->subscription('default')->usageRecordsFor('price_metered');

-This will return a collection with an associative array of usage records.
-You can iterate over this array and display total usages:
+The `usageRecords` and `usageRecordsFor` methods return a Collection instance containing an associative array of usage records.
+You may iterate over this array to display a customer's total usage:

     @foreach ($usageRecords as $usageRecord) {
+        - Period Starting: {{ $usageRecord['period']['start'] }}
+        - Period Ending: {{ $usageRecord['period']['end'] }}
-        - Total usage: {{ $usageRecord['total_usage'] }}
+        - Total Usage: {{ $usageRecord['total_usage'] }}
     @endforeach

-For a full reference of all data returned and how to use Stripe's curser based pagination we recommend you to [check out the official Stripe API documentation](https://stripe.com/docs/api/usage_records/subscription_item_summary_list).
+For a full reference of all usage data returned and how to use Stripe's cursor based pagination, please consult [the official Stripe API documentation](https://stripe.com/docs/api/usage_records/subscription_item_summary_list).

 <a name="subscription-taxes"></a>
 ### Subscription Taxes